How Windows file servers that use FCI support Azure Rights Management

 When you configure Windows Server to use File Classification Infrastructure, this File Server Resource Manager feature can scan local files and determine whether they contain sensitive data.
 For files that meet this criteria, they are tagged with classification properties that an administrator defines.
 The File Classification Infrastructure can then take automatic action, according to the classification.
-One of these actions include applying information protection by using Azure Rights Management and the deployment of the Rights Management connector (also known as the RMS connector).
+One of these actions includes applying information protection by using Azure Rights Management and the deployment of the Rights Management connector (also known as the RMS connector).
 Office files are then automatically protected by Azure RMS.

 To protect all file types, do not use the RMS connector, but instead, run a Windows PowerShell script that uses cmdlets from the Azure Information Protection module.